juliaolivieri/visium_analysis/README.md

 In the bash script, change `runName` to whatever you want.
 In the samplesheet, your sample name and its BAM (I haven't run with multiple visium samples with ReadZS, but I suppose that you could).
 In the config file, include the path to the samplesheet, metadatafile described in Step 3, and other [input files required for ReadZS](https://github.com/salzmanlab/ReadZS#input-arguments).

+Note: It's okay if the ReadZS pipeline doesn't complete, as long as the `CALC_ZSCORES` step finishes.

+The ReadZS pipeline creates a separate z score file for each chromosome.
+It's convenient for us to concatenate them into one file.
+You can use [the provided bash script](bash_scripts/concat_zscore.sh) to do this, by letting `ZDIR` be the path to the zscore directory from the ReadZS output, and `DATANAME` be your dataname (this determines the name the file will be saved with).

 ### SpliZ

 ## Step 5: Extract gene expression values for comparison